Fahma

-Fahma (فحمة) is a Palestinian town in the Jenin Governorate in the Western area of the West Bank, located 15 kilometers Southwest of Jenin.
-According to the Palestinian Central Bureau of Statistics, the town had a population of 2,439 inhabitants in mid-year 2006.
+Fahma (فحمة) is a Palestinian town in the Jenin Governorate of the State of Palestine in the western area of the West Bank, located 15 kilometers southwest of Jenin.
+According to the Palestinian Central Bureau of Statistics, the town had a population of 2,439 inhabitants in mid-year 2006 and 3,193 by 2017.

 History

 Pottery sherds from early and late Roman, Byzantine, and early Islamic periods have been found here.

 In 1941, a carved stone with a relief of a Torah ark was discovered near the village's mosque, which previously was a Crusader church.
 This finding led scholars to believe that Fahma was a Samaritan settlement during Late Antiquity, and that the church and mosque stand on the site of an earlier Samaritan synagogue.